Darius662/WindowsScripts/README.md

 - `-CsvFile`: The path to the CSV file containing the permissions
 - `-TargetBasePath`: The base path where the folders are located on the target system
 - `-WhatIf` (optional): If specified, shows what would happen without actually applying the permissions
+- `-UseLocalPrincipals` (optional): If specified (default: $true), the script will use local security principals on the target computer instead of trying to use the exact security principals from the source computer

 ## Example Workflow